KILTprotocol/docs/docs/develop/02_chain/04_fullnode.md

 ## Sync the Blockchain State

-Once started, the full node needs to fully sync up with both the parachain and the relaychain states.
+Once started, the full node needs to fully sync up with both the parachain and the Relay Chain states.
-Depending on the size of both blockchain states and the node hardware specs, it may take from a number of hours to few days for the node to fully synchronize.
+Depending on the size of both blockchain states and the node hardware specs, it may take from a number of hours to a few days for the node to fully synchronize.
 More details can be found in the [Polkadot network documentation](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-kusama#synchronize-chain-data).

 :::note Example of node sync